pdm-project/pdm/docs/usage/lockfile.md

 To create or overwrite the lock file, run [`pdm lock`](../reference/cli.md#lock), and it supports the same [update strategies](./dependency.md#about-update-strategy) as [`pdm add`](../reference/cli.md#add).
 In addition, the [`pdm install`](../reference/cli.md#install) and [`pdm add`](../reference/cli.md#add) commands will also automatically create the `pdm.lock` file.

 ???
-NOTE "Should I include `pdm.lock` in version control?"
+NOTE "Should I add `pdm.lock` to version control?"

     It depends.
-If your goal is to make CI use the same dependency versions as local development and avoid unexpected failures, you should include the `pdm.lock` file to version control.
-Otherwise, if your project is a library and you want CI to the installation on user site to ensure that the current version on PyPI doesn't break anything, then do not submit the `pdm.lock` file.
+If your goal is to make CI use the same dependency versions as local development and avoid unexpected failures, you should add the `pdm.lock` file to version control.
+Otherwise, if your project is a library and you want CI to mimic the installation on user site to ensure that the current version on PyPI doesn't break anything, then do not submit the `pdm.lock` file.

 ## Install the packages pinned in lock file